 As for the video features, Sony C7 shoots 4K videos at up to 60fps and 1080p videos at up to 120fps.

-When it comes to downsides, the button layout is not the best and you’ll need to control several things with only one finger, so it might be a bit tricky occasionally.
+When it comes to downsides, the button layout is not the best and I needed to control several things with only one finger, so it was a bit tricky occasionally.

 Another issue can be the fact that when you change settings for taking photos, they will, at the same time, change for the recording mode.